 Field-hunting tip

-Look in copper-nickel sulfide ores in ultramafic rocks country — that is the host setting where cabriite typically forms.
+Look in copper-nickel sulfide ores in ultramafic rocks country, the host setting where cabriite typically forms.
 If you start seeing chalcopyrite, cubanite, pentlandite in float, you are in the right ground.
 Field specimens usually show a anhedral grains and inclusions within other sulfide minerals habit, so train your eye for that shape before scanning the outcrop.